QuinntyneBrown/AreYouConnected/README.md

-# RequireUserPresence
+# Are You Connected
-Require User Presence
+Are You Connected